maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 The "handle" member is the unique identifier of the route-set object.
 The "members" is an array of strings which could be a list of as-numbers or as-set-names as per rfc2280#section-5.2

 The autnumSet object class can contain the following members:

-objectClassName -- the string “autnumSet"
+objectClassName -- the string "irr0_autnumSet"

 handle -- a string representing the unique identifier of the autnumSet.